vitaliyshvarz/jest-coverage-guard/README.md

   3. extracts the ticket number from the branch name eg. APP-12345 (cconfig: featureNameRegExp)
   4. gets all commits the contain this ticket number in the message
   5. get all urls of the files you have changed in those commits
-  6. filters the file URL's to get only app files (config: appRoot) and skips the files that contain (config: excludeKeywords)
+  6. filters the file URL's to get only app files (config: appRootRelativeToGitRepo) and skips the files that contain (config: excludeKeywords)
   7. iterates trough all file urls and searches for a corresponding report in coverageResults that jest generated
   8. after the coverage report data is extracted, it compares the results with corresponding quality gate mask
   9. adds results to results table